The Emergence of the Big Bang Theory

 Hawking and Ellis: Extending Singularity Theorems to the Origin of the Universe

 So, what does this all mean?
-As far as we can tell, the universe began from a state of infinite density and curvature—a singularity where spacetime itself came into existence.
+In the sharpest terms, it suggests the universe began from a state of infinite density and curvature, a singularity where spacetime itself came into existence.
 Interestingly, an infinitely tight curvature corresponds to a radius of zero units in length and thus to zero spatial volume.
-This suggests a fixed beginning to the universe, as Hawking and Ellis wrote, “there is a singularity in the past that constitutes, in some sense, a beginning of the universe.”[vi]
+Hawking and Ellis put it plainly—“there is a singularity in the past that constitutes, in some sense, a beginning of the universe.”[vi]
 British physicist Paul Davies captured this idea succinctly in 1978:

 “If we extrapolate this prediction to its extreme, we reach a point when all distances in the universe have shrunk to zero.
 An initial cosmological singularity, therefore, forms a past temporal extremity to the universe.
 We cannot continue physical reasoning, or even the concept of spacetime, through such an extremity.
 For this reason, most cosmologists think of the initial singularity as the beginning of the universe.
 In this view, the Big Bang represents the creation event; the creation not only of all the matter and energy in the universe, but also of spacetime itself.”[vii]